sjeung/bids-specification/src/04-modality-specific-files/10-functional-near-infrared-spectroscopy.md

 the wide variety of possible configurations, several fields are RECOMMENDED within the `*_nirs.json` file.
 To clarify the usage and interaction of these fields, the following examples are provided.
-If a commercial cap such as EasyCap actiCAP 64 Ch Standard-2 was used, then the values `CapManufacturer = ”EasyCap”`, `CapManufacturersModelName = ”actiCAP 64 Ch Standard-2”` and `NIRSPlacementScheme = ”n/a”` should be used.
+- If a commercial cap such as EasyCap actiCAP 64 Ch Standard-2 was used, then the values `CapManufacturer = "EasyCap"`, `CapManufacturersModelName = "actiCAP 64 Ch Standard-2"` and `NIRSPlacementScheme = "n/a"` should be used.
-If an EasyCap was used but with custom positions, as may be done by cutting custom holes in the cap, then the values `CapManufacturer = ”EasyCap”`, `CapManufacturersModelName = ”custom”` and `NIRSPlacementScheme = ”n/a”` should be used.
+- If an EasyCap was used but with custom positions, as may be done by cutting custom holes in the cap, then the values `CapManufacturer = "EasyCap"`, `CapManufacturersModelName = "custom"` and `NIRSPlacementScheme = "n/a"` should be used.
-If a completely custom cap was knitted, then `CapManufacturer = ”custom”`, `CapManufacturersModelName = ”custom”` and `NIRSPlacementScheme = ”n/a”`.
+- If a completely custom cap was knitted, then `CapManufacturer = "custom"`, `CapManufacturersModelName = "custom"` and `NIRSPlacementScheme = "n/a"`.
-If no cap was used and optodes were taped to the scalp at positions Cz, C1 and C2, then the values `CapManufacturer = ”none”`, `CapManufacturersModelName = ”n/a”` and `NIRSPlacementScheme = ”["Cz", "C1", “C2]”` should be used.
+- If no cap was used and optodes were taped to the scalp at positions Cz, C1 and C2, then the values `CapManufacturer = "none"`, `CapManufacturersModelName = "n/a"` and `NIRSPlacementScheme = "["Cz", "C1", "C2"]"` should be used.
+In these cases additional information regarding channels and optodes SHOULD be placed in `*_channels.tsv` and `*_optodes.tsv` files.

 Closely spaced or short-separation source-detector pairs are often included in fNIRS measurements to obtain a measure of systemic, rather than neural, activity.
-These source-detector pairs are referred to as short channels.
+These source-detector pairs are referred to as *short channels*.
 There is variation in how manufacturers implement these short channels, some use specialised sources or detectors, and the placement mechanisms vary.
 It is beyond the scope of the BIDS specification to define what constitutes a short channel,